-Changes in Statute — Legislative Proposal Summary
+Changes in Statutes — Legislative Proposal Summary

-In accordance with reporting requirements outlined in California Revenue and Taxation Code (R&TC) Section 21006(c)(1), the following are recent legislative proposals that have been approved by the three-member Board.
+In accordance with reporting requirements outlined in California Revenue and Taxation Code (R&TC) Section 21006(c)(1), the following are legislative proposals that have been approved by the three-member Board.

 California Research Credit: Modified Conformity to the Federal Alternative Simplified Credit (ASC) and Elimination of the Alternative Incremental Research Credit (AIRC)